-The key difference between a democracy and a republic lies in the limits placed on government by the law, which has implications on minority rights.
-Both forms of government tend to use a representational system where citizens vote to elect politicians to represent their interests and form the government.
-However, in a republic, a constitution or charter of rights protects certain inalienable rights that cannot be taken away by the government, even if it has been elected by a majority of voters.
-In a "pure" democracy, the majority is not restrained and can impose its will on the minority.
+The key difference between a democracy and a republic lies in the limits placed on government by the law, which has implications for minority rights.
+Both forms of government tend to use a representational system — i.e., citizens vote to elect politicians to represent their interests and form the government.
+In a republic, a constitution or charter of rights protects certain inalienable rights that cannot be taken away by the government, even if it has been elected by a majority of voters.
+In a "pure democracy," the majority is not restrained in this way and can impose its will on the minority.

 |Sovereignty is held by||the whole population (as a group)||the people (individuals)|